-The RIBA Gulf live lunch talks is a series of digital events that highlight voices from across the Gulf, where presenters are given the chance to delve deeper into their projects.
+The RIBA Gulf live lunch talks are a series of digital events that highlight voices from across the Gulf, where presenters are given the chance to delve deeper into their projects.
 The aim of this series is to highlight various views from across the Gulf while hosting a live open Q&A session with the audience.

-Past events have been attended by around a hundred participants, with delegates tuning in locally from the Gulf, and globally from countries such as the UK, China, India and Nigeria.
+Past events have been attended by around one hundred participants, with delegates tuning in locally from the Gulf, and globally from countries such as the UK, China, India and Nigeria.
 Our special guest speakers showcase a variety of architectural knowledge that can benefit practices not just in the Gulf, but around the world.

 For the first talk of the series, Dr Kachaamy discussed the innovative research topic of futuristic architecture that utilises available advanced technologies in order to completely liberate itself from the ground and float in the air.

-The second talk in the series was a lecture by Mouaz Abouaid, the founder and design principal of Dubai's Verform design studio, who discussed this urban regeneration project and one-kilometre greenway of new public spaces and green areas to give urban space back to the people of Dubai.
+The second talk in the series was a lecture by Mouaz Abouaid, the founder and design principal of Dubai's Verform design studio, who discussed this urban regeneration project and one kilometre greenway of new public spaces and green areas to give urban space back to the people of Dubai.